 The appeal notice must include a copy of the Level One complaint, a copy of the Level One decision being appealed (if applicable), and a copy of any documents presented at the Level One conference.

-The appeal notice must be postmarked to the following address within seven days following receipt of a response or, if no response is received, within seven days of the response deadline:
+The appeal notice must be submitted within seven days following receipt of a response or, if no response is received, within seven days of the response deadline.